Just-A-Visitor/Algorithmic-Pseudocode/Interview Experience/Samsung R&D Institute Bangalore Round 2/Details.md

 **Details**
 * This was the second round of **Parichay**.
 It was an online coding round, with 3 questions.
 * The difficulty was moderate.
-The time alloted was 1 hour 30 minutes.
+The time allotted was 1 hour 30 minutes.
 * I didn't perform well in this contest as I hadn't practiced **Graph** questions for a long time.
 * I made a lot of incorrect submissions.
 * Coded the **Binary string** question during the last 5 minutes and **Boom**.
 125/200.